Thursday, September 13

 [Here, based on what I know about him so far, I’m calling call him “Heathcliff” (from Wuthering Heights by Emily Bronte).]

 Heathcliff came back last summer for more, and I hired him for yard work.
-Of the three, he was the one who showed promise for change.
+Of the three, he was the one who showed the most promise.

 There are all kinds of homeless people, homeless for different reasons.
 Heathcliff is the kind who left home to get away from his parents and who believes his lifestyle is mystical.
 With my experience*, I could relate: he wants to heal himself.

-So when he showed up yesterday, I was happy to see him and said I had some time to share, but at noon I would have to be excused because I had to get ready for my girlfriend from another town.
+So when he showed up yesterday, I was happy to see him and said I had some time to share, but at noon I would have to be excused because I had to get ready for a previous appointment.
 I invited him inside, offered him some tea, and put on the kettle.

-I asked how he was, and Heathcliff talked the most since I met him – update and where he’d been, including Oregon … fragments about some guy who gave him a car and let him stay in a small log cabin … sleeping in the parking lot at Wal-Mart … worry re’ his dad and his sister … the busted romantic relationship …
+I asked how he was, and Heathcliff talked the most since I met him.
+He told me where he’d been, including Oregon … fragments about some guy who gave him a car and let him stay in a small log cabin … sleeping in the parking lot at Wal-Mart … worry re’ his dad and his sister … the busted romantic relationship …

 I said, “What do you want to tell me about your family?”
-He said he was raised by Moonies.
-Replying to my questioning eyebrows, he explained what that meant for him.
+He said he was raised by “Moonies.”* Replying to my questioning eyebrows, he explained what that meant for him, which didn’t seem compatible with his parent’s perspective.

 My take: he doesn’t know who he is or what he believes.
 Going back to the car/cabin bit, I asked if he felt safe with that man.